 If you need scissors, click the image to check out this reasonably priced pair on

-How Often Does Armpit Hair Need Trimmed With Scissors?
+How Often Does Armpit Hair Need Trimming With Scissors?

-Armpit hair should be trimmed with scissors at least every four weeks.
+Armpit hair should usually be trimmed with scissors around every four weeks.

 Of course, you do not need to wait for these signs if you feel like your armpit hair is already getting too long.